d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   terms, which allows the standard sexp-based commands to operate on them seamlessly.

-  [Expressions in the Emacs manual] covers the most important commands that operate on sexps, and by extension on Prolog terms.
+  The [Expressions] section in the Emacs manual covers the most important commands that operate on sexps, and by extension on Prolog terms.
 Another useful command for Prolog programmers is `M-x kill-backward-up-list', bound by default to `C-M-^' in `sweeprolog-mode' buffers.

+  Key: C-M-^ (kill-backward-up-list)
+        Kill the Prolog term containing the current term, leaving the current term itself.

   This command replaces the parent term containing the term at point with the term itself.
 To illustrate the utility of this command, consider the following clause:

   ┌────
   │ head :-